Do You Need Experienced Coronavirus Nursing Home Attorneys To Assist With Your Coronavirus Claim

 - Education and training

-- Surge capacity for staffing, equipment and supplies, and postmortem care
+- Surge capacity for staffing, equipment, and supplies, and postmortem care

 If you believe that your loved one’s facility is not following CDC recommendations or not meeting its duty to protect your loved one, contact Strom Law Firm today.
-We are experienced nursing home lawyers, and we are ready and willing to help.
+We have experienced nursing home lawyers, and we are ready and willing to help.

 Nursing Homes are Responsible for the Conditions of their Facility